 To take a concrete example, let’s look at the photos that João posted and see what they reveal.
-(You can click on them to get a larger size.)

-The photographs are helpful because they show the room from different angles and provide a good sense of the speaking area.
+They are helpful because they show the room from different angles and provide a good sense of the speaking area.
 (João also posted a schematic of the room which you can see on the above-mentioned Facebook Page.)

-So what insights can speakers glean from these photographs?
 Here are some of the things that I have noted about the room:

 - Those speakers using slide presentation software (for example, for educational sessions) can get a good sense of the size and placement of the screen.
 Because of the width of the stage, they will be able to move about freely.
 However, they should be mindful of not standing in one spot for too long, especially near the front of the stage, because they will likely obstruct the view of some of the people in front row.

 - Speakers contemplating using small props should be aware that people in the back might not be able to see it.
 In such cases, projecting an image of the prop (in addition to having the real thing) might be an option.

 As speakers, we want to do everything we can to make sure that our speeches and presentations deliver maximum value to our audiences.
 Studying photographs of the speaking venue beforehand is a simple but effective step in that direction.
 Try it the next time you are preparing to speak at a location for the first time.